sarahciston/codingcare/posts/cf-unraveling.md

 A thread through crochet, a path through a labyrinth — these are means of going through it, getting through it, making it through and transforming, again and again and again.
 Relation, duration, persistence.

 The labyrinth asks you to cross each point in the possibility space, instead of optimizing for the most efficient route.
-Walking this labyrinth, you will traverse all 64 square feet twice.
+Walking a labyrinth, you will traverse its entire surface twice.

 A labyrinth says go slow, get lost, stay in one place.
 Wind and unwind.